shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-article/index.md

 You can use one or more of these parameters together.

-Here is an example of a parameterized URL:
+Here is an example of a parametrized URL:

 * **http://my-shop-url/api/articles/considerTaxInput=true&language=de_DE**